github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces.md

 ## How billing is handled for forked repositories

-{% data variables.product.prodname_github_codespaces %} can only be used in organizations where a billable owner has been defined.
-To incur charges to the organization, the user must be a member or collaborator, otherwise they cannot create a codespace.
+To incur charges to an organization account (or to an enterprise account, if the organization belongs to an enterprise), the user must be a member or collaborator of that organization, otherwise they cannot create a codespace for which the organization, or its parent enterprise, would be billed.

-For example, a user in a private organization can fork a repository within that organization, and can subsequently use a codespace billed to the organization; this is because the organization is the owner of the parent repository, which can remove the user's access, the forked repository, and the codespace.
+For example, a user in an organization can fork a repository within that organization, and can subsequently use a codespace billed to the organization; this is because the organization is the owner of the parent repository, which can remove the user's access, the forked repository, and the codespace.

 ## How billing is handled when a repository is transferred